mtwynn/SmartRES/README.md

 - [ ] Video upload available
 - [X] Map view of all properties using Geolocation services (Used Native iOS Mapkit)
 - [ ] Integration with Firebase
+- [ ] Use with third-party signups, like Sign up with Google, Facebook, OAuth, etc

 ---